FAQ: California Veterans Benefits

 VA disability benefits are available to same-sex couples.

 The loss of a partner is devastating.
-LGBTQIA veterans and their partners go through a very difficult time when experiencing a loss and veteran benefit lawyer can help.
+LGBTQIA veterans and their partners go through a very difficult time when experiencing a loss and veteran benefit lawyers can help.
 Partners who have suffered the loss of a spouse in a war or due to an injury or disease connected to their service, even years after they were discharged from active duty, may be entitled to benefits.
 A veteran benefit lawyer can help you with your case.

 You only pay if you obtain VA disability benefits.